Why is Intercity Transit redesigning its bus system?

 Some trips may take longer.
 This may be due to a route servicing a new area, which means more people will have access to public transit, or because our connection points will be changing.
 This is intended to provide less out-of-direction travel, but that may not be the case for your specific trip.

-We will carefully monitor ridership patterns, as we always do, and make systematic improvements as we learn more.
+We will continue to monitor ridership patterns and make systematic improvements as we learn more.
 The system redesign is not static—adjustments will continue even after launch, with updates three times a year.
 If you have feedback, please email us at planning@intercitytransit.com.